Ha-L0/Ha-L0.github.io/_posts/2023-08-13-[H4]-Proving-Grounds-Play-VULNHUB-BtrSys-v2.1.md

 uid=1000(btrisk) gid=1000 groups=1000,4(adm),24(cdrom),27(sudo),30(dip),46(plugdev),114(lpadmin),115(sambashare)
 ```

 > It worked!
-And we already see that this user is in the sudo group!
+And we see that this user is in the sudo group!
 {: .prompt-info }

-Lets get `root`
+Lets get `root`!
 ```bash
 btrisk@ubuntu:/var/www/html/wordpress$ sudo su
 sudo su